WizzardSK/gameflix/README.md

 Now you may run the roms directly without copying them to local storage, just like Netflix.
 Again, you should not play the game if you do not own it, you may just try it.

 Why is it better than to have all games on local storage?
 You may have the access to all your games without the need to have a huge storage.
 Some PSX, PS2, GameCube or Dreamcast games may be very large and using this script you may run them on a Chromebook with small storage (if it may run those emulators).
+The disadvantage is that you need fast internet connection and even with that the loading of bigger games may be quite slow.

 Run `unmount.sh` or `unroms.sh` or `bash <(curl -Ls https://raw.githubusercontent.com/WizzardSK/gameflix/main/unroms.sh)` to unmount the library.